omkarb09/Flavorsaurus/README.md

 6. Run the cell under the markdown 'Query functions for the AI agent' to define the code for the pinecone query functions
 7. Next run the cell under the markdown 'Code for the AI agent' to define the Langchain runnable and function used to query the LLM
 8. Run the cell under the markdown 'Code for the Gradio UI' to define the code for the gradio ui
 9. Run the next cell to launch the ui.
-Use the give localhost url on your browser to open the interface.
+Use the give localhost url on your browser to open the interface
-10. Run the next cell to close the gradio app.
+10. Run the next cell to close the gradio app

 ## Contact
 For any questions or feedback, please open an issue on the GitHub repository or contact me at omkar.bhatkande@gmail.com